EV Charging Industry Protocols and Standards

 (Image source: OCA)

-• Driivz was one of the first companies to be formally certified for OCPP 1.6 by the Open Charge Alliance (golden node) and to implement OCPP 1.6.
-Driivz is the golden node of choice for the upcoming OCPP 2.0.1 certification.
+• Driivz is one of the first companies to be formally certified for OCPP 2.0.1 by the Open Charge Alliance (golden node).

 • Complies with ISO 15118 and OCPP 2.0.1 enabling vehicle-to-grid (V2G) communications.

-• Driivz was one of the first vendors to provide full OCPP 2.0 and ISO15118 support (dating back to Nov 2018).
+• Driivz was one of the first vendors to provide full OCPI support (dating back to Nov 2018).
 In addition, Driivz was the first to integrate large networks in the USA (EVgo + ChargePoint).

 • Industry-standard protocols – OCPI, OCHP, OICP (Hubject), eMIP, and more.